Foster FAQ –

 This really depends on several variables and what you decide you can accommodate.
 There are basically 4 classifications of fostering within our rescue.

-* Temp Care – You provide a safe, loving environment for one of our rescue animals to cover for the foster family on vacation or work travel.
+1. Temp Care: You provide a safe, loving environment for one of our rescue animals to cover for the foster family on vacation or work travel.
 This is typically a defined amount of time ranging from one day to 2 weeks.

-* Long-Term Fosters – We also have dogs and cats who come to our rescue with issues, such fearful, timid and need a longer term to learn, trust and be comfortable in new situations as well as new people .
-Dogs or cats who are in long term care MAY be deemed adoptable over time for their forever homes.
+3. Long-Term Fosters: Some dogs and cats in our care face challenges like fearfulness, requiring extended periods to learn trust and adapt to new environments and people.
+Dogs or cats who are in long-term care MAY be deemed adoptable over time for their forever homes.

-* Permanent Fosters – We often take in dogs or cats classified as unadoptable due to age or certain medical conditions.
+4. Permanent Fosters: We often take in dogs or cats classified as unadoptable due to age or certain medical conditions.
 We believe that these innocent souls are just as deserving of a stable home, happiness and the best quality of life for whatever time they have left.
 These dogs and cats will live in foster homes as the family’s companion while the rescue maintains the responsibility and expense of their vet care, food and supplies.

 Can I choose which dogs I am able to foster?